TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Most groomers use a combination of shampoos to suit the individual needs of their canine clients.
 A mild shampoo is usually used as a general cleanser, followed by one for odor or de-shedding treatments.
 In some cases, medicated shampoos are used to address skin conditions, fleas, and allergies.

-Dish soap (even an eco-friendly brand) is much harsher than needed to clean a dog's skin and fur.
+No, dish soap is much harsher than needed to clean a dog's skin and fur.

 The best product I've found for skunk smell is Skunk-Off® Shampoo.
 It's not organic, but it does the job.